Legislative Tracker

 Closes the loophole that allows Russian oil to enter the U.S. market after being refined or blended in third countries such as India, Turkey, and China.
 Requires country-of-origin tracking for all petroleum products and bans imports that contain Russian-origin crude oil.

-Why it matters: Russian oil refined in India or Turkey and then imported to the U.S. is still Russian oil -- this bill closes the country-of-origin loophole that allows Russia to profit from American consumers even under sanctions.
+Why It Matters: Russian oil refined in India or Turkey and then imported to the U.S. is still Russian oil.
+This bill closes the country-of-origin loophole that allows Russia to profit from American consumers even under sanctions.

 Progress